CSpanias/cspanias.github.io/_posts/2024-01-29-HTB - Busqueda.md

 	_csrf=KFFUC4l7C5mnfe_ObzIWX3rMLgs6MTcwNjU1NjQxOTE0Mjk5OTQwOQ&user_name=test&password=test
 	```

-Now, we are ready to create a user list with just the 2 usernames and then attempt a dictionary attack:
+Now, we are ready to create a user list with just the 2 usernames and attempt a dictionary attack:

 ```bash
 # create a user list